Provident’s Scheme of Arrangement is now in operation.

 Keep an eye on your claim

-When you have made a claim, you may not hear anything for months.
+- When you have made a claim, you may not hear anything for months.
+You should be sent an email when they have decided your claim saying you can log in to the portal and see the result.

-But it is a good idea to check back every month or so though.
-They may have sent you an email that you missed.
-You need to know so you can decide if you want to appeal.
+- But it is a good idea to check back every month or so though.
+They may have sent you an email that you missed as it went into spam.

 The next stage is for Provident to divide up the £50 million in the Scheme between the people who have had their complaints upheld.